steven-solomon/soonernotfaster/content/posts/mocking-functions-in-elixir-with-exdoubles.md

 end
 ```

-If `when_called` is invoked multiple times, each value is returned in the order it was passed.
+If `when_called` is invoked multiple times, each value is returned, in the order it was passed.

 ```elixir
 test "returns stubbed values in the order they were passed to `when_called`" do